 Pollinosan Nasal Spray –this option helps to soothe and lubricate the nasal passages, helping to rid them of pollen and other allergens.
 This is a good option if you are suffering from the likes of congestion or other nasal symptoms.

-A.Vogel Self-Care tip: When should you take hayfever medications?
+My Self-Care tip: When should you take hayfever medications?

 Wondering when to take your hayfever medications in order to make them most effective?
 I give some answers to this question in my video below!

 We need a healthy immune system to be able to deal with allergens.
 Vitamin C supports immune health, so there's good reason to get more of it during hayfever season.